 The Mughal rule reached its climax during Jehangir's reign.
 In

-history of Mughal architecture, Jehangir's reign marks the period of
+the history of Mughal architecture, Jehangir's reign marks the period of transition between its two grand phases, namely the

 phase of Akbar and